joonaMakiKorte/Chess/README.md

 *Performance achieved with MSVC Release build: Maximum Optimization (Favor Speed), Enhanced Instruction Set (AVX2)*

+### **Known limitations** *(To be fixed)*
+- **Endgame Forced Mates**: The AI currently struggles to detect and execute forced mates in endgame scenarios.
+- **White Side Play**: The AI performs significantly worse when playing as White compared to Black.

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.

 ## Acknowledgements
-- **[Chess Programming Wiki](http://chessprogramming.org/)**: For providing the main insights and theories of chess programming principles
+- **[Chess Programming Wiki](http://chessprogramming.org/)**: For providing the main insights and theories on chess programming principles

+## Contact
+For any questions or suggestions, please open an issue or contact the maintainer directly.